balram7878/Web-Development-Learning/React/readme.md

 - Browser have a same origin policy (SOP) to prevent malicious website from reading sensitive data from other sites.
 - so cors is enforced by browsers not by internet or servers.

+---

+# Local state varibles loose their value when you change your route so the solution for this is read value from the store